ggilligan12/offsec/notes/enumeration/windows.md

 .\winPEAS.exe
 ```
 ### Seatbelt
-For `Seatbelt` search for `compiled seatbelt github download`, and grab the `Seatbelt.exe` file.
+Similar to `winPEAS` but different?
+Search for `compiled seatbelt github download`, and grab the `Seatbelt.exe` file.
 Transfer to target in the usual fashion:
 ```bash
 python3 -m http.server 80
 ```